 Refer to "Who do I contact for assistance with my CIBC credit card account?" for contact numbers and hours of operation.

-- Contact the appropriate companies to cancel pre-authorized payments on account
+- Contact the appropriate companies to cancel pre-authorized payments on your credit card account

 - Destroy all Convenience Cheques

-All features and benefits of the card such as bank machine access and rewards will cease.
+When you cancel your card, all the features and benefits of the card, such as ATM access and rewards, will stop functioning.
 A monthly statement will continue to be sent until the balance is at zero.

 How do I replace my CIBC credit card?